 Situated on the slope of Mount Parnassus, Delphi is a spiritual retreat.
 Its privileged location is only accessible by road.
-These are the best ways to travel to Delphi:
+You can book a guided tour online, or if you would rather get there under your own steam, these are the best ways to travel to Delphi:

 The best option to get to Terminal B is to take bus 024 from Amalias Avenue, close to Syntagma Square.